-USSIM's Best Execution and Research Review Committee is responsible for overseeing best execution at USSIM.
+The Committee is responsible for overseeing Best Execution.
 The Committee is chaired by USSIM's Head of Execution Oversight and consists of members from each investment desk, Operations and Compliance.
-The Committee meets on a regular basis and reviews a range of management information to ensure compliance with the best execution requirements.
-The Committee also assesses whether USSIM's best execution arrangements continue to allow USSIM to achieve the best possible result for the client on a consistent basis or assesses whether any changes are required.
+The Committee meets on a regular basis and reviews a range of management information to confirm compliance with the best execution requirements.